netket/netket/docs/docs/getting_started.rst

 The latter enables nvidia-gpu support.

-To query the installed `netkte` version you can run the following command in your shell
+To query the installed `netket` version you can run the following command in your shell

 .. code-block::